adamedx/autographps/ROADMAP.md

 * Fix AADGraph bug where reply url seemed to be invalid
 * Initial doc update
 * Fix Application.ps1 -- class may not have initialized
+* Motivation.md
+* Update get-graphitem to give gls authorization warnings.
+* Fix publishmoduletodev to use module publishing rather than nuget

 ### Postponed